Skip to content

 # First run: create and save

-with client.computer.create(kind="browser", persistent=True) as computer:
+with client.computer.create(kind="desktop", persistent=True) as computer:

-# ... log in ...
+# ... set up software, log in to services ...

-session_id = computer.id
+computer_id = computer.id

 # Subsequent runs: restore